supabase/dbdev/docs/publish.md

 ### Login to database.dev

-If you don't have an account, sign-up for one on the website.
-Then follow the below steps:
+If you don't have an account, [sign-up for one](https://database.dev/sign-up) on the website.
+Then follow the steps below:

 1. Make sure you are logged into the `database.dev` website.
 2. Navigate to the **Access Tokens** page from the account drop-down at top right.